CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c5-NETCONF-Ex4.md

     (pythonenv) $
     ```

-7. Run the `iosxe-get-intinfo.py` Python script with the `python` command (output truncated for brevity):
+7. Run the `iosxe-get-intinfo.py` Python script with the `python iosxe-get-intinfo.py` command:

     ```
     (pythonenv) $ python iosxe-get-intinfo.py
     GigabitEthernet1, description: empty
+    Loopback1,        description: empty
+    Loopback2,        description: empty
+    Loopback3,        description: empty
     (pythonenv) $
     ```

-8. Run `iosxe-getintstate.py`...

-9. Run `iosxe-getintstats.py`...

 These are simple examples of how to write Python scripts for model driven programmability using NETCONF and YANG.
+Take and study these examples and use them to explore your own use cases.
+These should serve as a starting point for
+helping you automate repeatable, repetitive tasks like a Network Programmability Ninja.

+Let's take a look at how to extend network programmability to the edge of your network with IOS XE Guest Shell.

 ---